 These tablets have beautiful screens, but are strongly tied to Amazon’s ebook store, and don’t have access to the apps Google writes for standard Android devices.

 Samsung Galaxy Tab 4 7.0 or Galaxy Tab 4 8.0

 Samsung is the premier maker of Android tablets, and it has two recently-released inexpensive models to choose from: one with a 7-inch display for $179.99 and another with an 8-inch display for $239.99.
-Like the two from Asus, the internal components of these are nearly identical, so the only real difference is the size of the display.
+Like the ones from Asus and Amazon, the internal components of these are nearly identical, so the only real difference is the size of the display.